Advertiser Disclosure

 When Should You Purchase Points?

-As promised, let’s examine some examples of when it might be wise to purchase points and miles.
+As promised, let’s look at examples of when it might be wise to purchase points and miles.

 American Airlines B737 8 MAX at SNA